fengyuanyang/katacoda-scenarios/docker/docker-basic-commands/step4.md

 execute *docker exec* with parameter

-`it` - in a detach mode
+**it** - in a detach mode

 `docker exec -it nginx bash`{{execute}}

 Now, we can execute any command inside the container.
-Such as, take a look on nginx properties
+Such as, take a look on nginx propertie file

 `cat /etc/nginx/nginx.conf`{{execute}}